claireyung/DSWAntarcticaProject/README.md

 # DSWAntarcticaProject
 Annotated notebooks demonstrating the computational and analysis methods used in my project

+Transects and Map

-TS Plots version 1
+TS Histograms

-Transect plots including distance binning

-TS Plots version 2
+TS Plots and Mixing

-Map